 Laurence Devillers is a researcher in engineering sciences for the CNRS (French National Centre for Scientific Research), a member of the CERNA (Committee for the Study of Research Ethics in Digital Sciences and Technologies) and a specialist in man-machine interactions.
 She wrote Robots and Humans (Des Robots et des Hommes, Ed.
 Plon 2017), a book in which she advocates for ethical and responsible robotics.

-DirectIndustry e-magazine: A few weeks ago, Google unveiled Google Duplex who can make appointments by imitating a human voice.
+DirectIndustry e-magazine: In 2018, Google unveiled Google Duplex which can make appointments by imitating a human voice.
 Do you find this frightening?